MIZ-KAS/ensuring-quality-releases-azure-devops/README.md

 - [Install Log Analytics agent on Linux computers](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/agent-linux)

 ##### 3.3.
 Upload the public SSH key and tfvars to Pipelines Library
 - a) Add a secure file to Azure Pipelines.
-From inside your project in Azure DevOps go to:
+From inside your project in Azure DevOps go to:<br/>
 `Pipelines > Library > Secure files > + Secure file`
 - b) Add the **public ssh key** and the **terraform.tfvars** files to the secure files' library.
-- c) Give the pipeline permissions to use the file:
+- c) Give the pipeline permissions to use the file:<br/>
 `"SECURE_FILE_NAME" > Authorize for use in all pipelines`

 ##### 3.4.
 Create a new Azure Pipeline
-- a) From inside your project in Azure DevOps go to:
+- a) From inside your project in Azure DevOps go to:<br/>
 `Pipelines > Pipelines > Create new pipeline`
 - b) Select your project from GitHub
 - c) Select `Existing Azure Pipelines YAML file`